April 2015 Visit

-The orphanage moved into a new building in August 2013 and is run by the Arise and Shine church, with a matron and two security/handymen living on site.
+The orphanage moved into a new building in August 2013 with a matron and two security/handymen living on site.
 Solar panels were put in last year and there is piped running water (sometimes!) and water tanks for back up.

 The work ethic is amazing.
 The children rise at 6am weekdays for school, homework is completed every night after supper, with the older children helping the younger ones.
 Every Saturday is spent washing their own clothes, washing floors and generally tidying up.

-Chickens were purchased at the latter end of 2014 and these are now laying over 100 eggs a day.
-All the children now have eggs for protein and Isaac who is the eldest child at 19, is running a business of selling the remaining eggs, and has a little book with a list of customers and payments.
-The money York County Court raised bought a bicycle for the orphanage to allow Isaac to sell the eggs.
-The remaining money was spent on school text books.
+Chickens were purchased initially in 2014 and all the children now have eggs for protein.
 We purchased new flip flops for all the children whilst we were there with money donated from a local business, and some new school books with money donated by Tockwith Church.